Woman Caught on Camera Defecating on Floor of a Tim Hortons and Throwing Feces at an Employee

 RELATED: New Jersey School Superintendent Arrested After Allegedly Repeatedly Pooping on School’s Field

 Langley RCMP Cpl.
 Holly Largy told The Province the woman had been arrested and released from jail.
-The woman is due to attend a court hearing at a later due, Largy told the outlet.
+The woman is due to attend a court hearing at a later date, Largy told the outlet.

-In a statement to the outlet, Tim Hortons said the altercation took place after the employee denied the woman access to the restroom “based on past behavior and out of concern for the immediate safety of team members and guests in the restaurant.”

-“As matters escalated, the Team Member contacted local authorities for assistance,” the statement concluded.

 The restaurant chain told Global News guests weren’t required to buy something to use the restroom, although some restaurants might have a buzzer or key entry to use the facilities.